 Barbara remained active in her retirement with charity work done completely out of the limelight but her health declined markedly after she was robbed and beaten at her Beverly Hills home in 1981.

-She suffered in her final years from emphysema and she died on January 20, 1990, from congestive heart failure complicated by pneumonia.
+A lifelong smoker, she suffered in her final years from emphysema, and she died on January 20, 1990, from congestive heart failure complicated by pneumonia.
 She was 82.

 At her request, she was cremated without a funeral and her ashes were scattered over Lone Pine, California.